The Brain Freeze

 We've all yawned on a plane trip to "pop" our ears.
 What we're doing is equalizing the pressure between the inside and the outside of our eardrum as the altitude changes.
 That "pop" means a tube connecting your middle ear to the back of your throat has opened, relieving pressure.
 To help, you can also close your mouth, hold your nose, and blow gently; or try chewing gum or yawning.

 This startling muscle spasm can last a few seconds, even several minutes.
 Dehydration, muscle overuse, nerve irritation, and low levels of certain minerals -- like potassium and calcium -- can be culprits.
 Walk around to relieve the pain, or shake your leg and stretch the muscle.
 If cramps persist, see your doctor.

 Ear Wax Buildup

 Keep fingers and cotton swabs out of your ear canals.
 Earwax helps fight infection, keeps ears clean, and our bodies naturally get rid of excess earwax through the ear opening.
-Problems like impaction often start when we try to clean our ears with a swab or another object.
+When we try to clean our ears with a swab or another object we may block the canal with an earwax plug.
 Impaction symptoms include pain, itching, ringing of the ears, or hearing loss.
 Your doctor can remove excess ear wax with irrigation or manual removal.